CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab5.md

 In this lab, you have successfully employed GitHub Copilot to carry out code refactoring tasks and created unit test functions.
 Code refactoring with Copilot's assistance will make your coding projects more efficient and collaborative.

+## You have successfully completed this lab.
+Click on  Next to proceed with the lab.